 This image won runner-up status in the Artavita competition of July 2017.

 Detail images of native flowers which grow mostly in the heathlands of Western Australia.
-These are all presented in 'Aura' effect, except for the Jug Orchid, which is presented as a photographic image.
+Most are presented in 'Aura' effect, except for the Jug Orchid, which is presented as a photographic image.

 A remote, rugged and beautiful region in the far north of Western Australia with varied and often spectacular scenery.